Steps to Certification

 If you become board certified in PM&R and meet eligibility criteria for a subspecialty examination, you can take that subspecialty exam (typically after completing a fellowship).
 If you successfully pass that examination, you’re now subspecialty board certified, too.

 Certification isn’t a one-time event at the start of your career.
 After demonstrating that you meet the competency standard, you commit to keeping your medical knowledge current, your skills sharp, and your quality improving.
-The ABPMR Maintenance of Certification (MOC) Program provides a framework and tools to do so.
+The ABPMR Continuing Certification (CC) Program provides a framework and tools to do so.

 For more information about ABPMR certification requirements, download our certification booklet.